Get

 5. Week Seven

 Your mum-to-be will start losing her belly fur at this stage of her pregnancy.
-Enlarged, swollen nipples are clearly visible in her distended and less furry abdomen.
+Enlarged, swollen nipples are visible in her distended and less furry abdomen.
 Her appetite might also continue to increase.

 6. Week Eight

+It is important to avoid strenuous activity or overexcitement at this stage, as this could cause premature labor.
 If you see some colostrum or a milk-like liquid around her nipples, this is perfectly normal.
 It signals that she will be giving birth within the next week.

 7. Week Nine

 It’s puppy time!
-Your doxie will almost certainly go into labor during this stage of the pregnancy.
-Make sure she has somewhere comfortable, safe, and quiet to give birth.
+Your Dachshund will almost certainly go into labor during this stage of the pregnancy.
+Ensure she has somewhere comfortable, safe, and quiet to give birth.
 As the birthing time approaches, she may quiet down and become very inwardly focused.
+Signs that birth will begin within a few hours are uterine contractions and vaginal discharge.

-Make sure that there is plenty of food and fresh water available should she require it.
-She may even snack while she is in labor and in between births.
+Make sure that plenty of food and fresh water are available should she require them.
+She may even snack while she is in labor and between births.
+Although the birth is likely to proceed without issue, it’s always a good idea to have the vet on standby if you require their assistance.

 dachshund with newborn puppies, dachshund lactating